skysqlinc/skysql-docs/docs/FAQs.md

 [See the Marketplace listing](https://console.cloud.google.com/marketplace/details/mariadb-public/mariadb-for-gcp).

-[Contact us](https://mariadb.com/contact/) if you have further questions.
+[Contact us](https://skysql.com/contact/) if you have further questions.

 ## **Billing and Invoices**

 ### **Am I charged for deleted or stopped databases?
 What database states are billable?**

-If you [stop a SkySQL service](https://mariadb.com/docs/skysql-previous-release/service-management/operations/start-stop/), you will continue to be charged for storage, since your data is not deleted.
+If you stop a SkySQL service, you will continue to be charged for storage, since your data is not deleted.
 Instance and egress charges will stop until the instance is started again.

 ### **How can I see my current charges?**

-Current month's [estimated charges](https://mariadb.com/docs/skysql-previous-release/service-management/billing/#Estimated_Charges) can be viewed on the SkySQL portal dashboard.
+Current month's estimated charges can be viewed on the SkySQL portal dashboard.
 Detailed information is also available under ‘Billing’ where you can see the breakdown for all your current charges - you can see resource usage by Service Name (your individual DB clusters) or by resource type.
 Variable charges such as object storage and network egress are updated the day prior to the last day of the month and are available in the invoice.
+You can also use the SkySQL REST API to fetch usage and billing data.

 ### **How can I see detailed billing reports?**